Biswanathdas1996/vive/replit.md

 **In-Memory Storage**: Implements a fallback memory storage system for development/testing scenarios.

 **File System**: Generated HTML applications are stored in the local file system under `/public` directory for serving static content.
-Each HTML file is completely self-contained with embedded CSS and JavaScript.
+Each HTML file is completely self-contained with embedded CSS and JavaScript, featuring modern design patterns with colored geometric shapes replacing traditional images.

 ## Authentication and Authorization